Authentic Education

 • Flexible Classroom – a space intended for formal learning that affords students some liberty in matters of arrangement, location, tools, and so on

 • Humanistic Education (Person-Centered Education) (Carl Rogers, 1960s) – an umbrella category that includes any approach to formal education that is designed to engage the whole learner, attending to bio-physical, intellectual, emotional, and social aspects of one’s being while supporting growth and the development of practical, artistic, and critical competencies.
-(See Alternative Education for some prominent example of Humanistic Education, including Montessori MethodWaldorf Education, and Reggio Emilia Approach.)
+(See Alternative Education for some prominent examples of Humanistic Education, including Montessori MethodWaldorf Education, and Reggio Emilia Approach.)

 • Progressivism – a counterpoint to emphases and structures of 19th-century public schooling, Progressivism frames schooling as a participation in life rather than preparation for life.